-Where paraffin or T.V.O. is used, a drain tap 20 is fitted under the float chamber.
+Where paraffin or T.V.O. is used, a drain tap (Fig.1 No.20) is fitted under the float chamber.
 After use, ensure that it is screwed home firmly.

 Float chamber ventilation

-The size will determine the weight of charge inspired by the engine; that usually decided upon is the smallest that will enable the engine to develop the maximum power required for a particular application.
+The size will determine the weight of charge inspired by the engine.
+The size normally chosen is the smallest that will enable the engine to develop the maximum power required for a particular application.

-For all speeds above idling, the main jet 17 or 21 alone supplies the mixture.
+For all speeds above idling, the main jet (Fig.1 No.17 or 21) alone supplies the mixture.

-The name is self-explanatory, the purpose of the jet being to supply metered fuel to the edge of the throttle plate for idling, and to the progression hole or holes 8.
+The purpose of the jet is to supply metered fuel to the edge of the throttle plate for idling and to the progression hole or holes (Fig.1 No.8).
 Half-size jets are not available, as the air regulating screw has sufficient range of mixture control to suit individual engines.

 Needle valves and seating’s

 Unless otherwise stated, all the jets and air bleeds in this carburetter are calibrated in units of hundredths of a millimetre.
-Main and slow-running jets are normally available in steps of five units.
-Air jets are usually supplied in the following sizes: 100, 120, 150, 175, 200,250 & 300.
-In all cases, a higher number indicates a larger calibration, and therefore a jet stamped 95 is larger than one marked 90.
+Main and slow-running jets were normally available in steps of five units.
+Air jets were usually supplied in the following sizes: 100, 120, 150, 175, 200,250 & 300.
+In all cases, a higher number indicates a larger calibration and therefore a jet stamped 95 is larger than one marked 90.

-Half-size main air jets can be supplied to order for final tuning, one stamped 97 being midway between 95 and 100.
 Choke tubes have their sizes marked inside, the number indicating the smallest diameter of the bore in millimetres.
-Variations are in steps of one millimetre, from 12 mm, to 20 mm. (inclusive) and half-sizes are not available.
+Variations are in steps of one millimetre, from 12 mm - 20 mm (inclusive).